opencog/atomspace-cog/README.md

 The code in this git repo allows an AtomSpace to communicate with other AtomSpaces by having them all connect to a common CogServer.
 The CogServer itself also provides an AtomSpace, which all clients interact with, in common.
-In ascii-art:
+In ASCII-art:
 ```
  +-------------+
  |  CogServer  |